 Benefits Of Setting Your Intentions

-Over the last several months I’ve been doing this practice as part of my morning routine.
+Over the last several months, I’ve been practicing this as part of my morning routine.
 Here are the benefits that I’ve seen during the exercise.

 1. Remind Yourself What’s Important to You

 When you write down your intentions every day you’ll find that it really drills it into your head.
-As you go throughout the day, you’ll be reminded of the kind of person you want to be in those moments.
+As you go throughout the day, you’ll be reminded of your core values and the kind of person that you want to be.

 If you want to be a calm leader and you set out every day to be that, you will be calmer at work.
 It might not happen overnight, but regularly reminding yourself will help reinforce what’s important to you over time.
 I believe that if you keep stacking good behaviors (action) and mindsets (thinking), it’s impossible for it not to develop you into the person you want to be.